ccswbs/UoGd7-Training/taxonomies.md

 # Taxonomies

-## Summary
 *Taxonomy* is the practice of classifying content.
-In Drupal, the taxonomy module allows you to classify your website content, and it can be an important part of your information architecture.
+In Drupal, the taxonomy module allows you to classify your website content and direct it at certain audiences.
 This module is useful for everything from menu and navigation organization, to view & display options.

 ## Planning Taxonomies
 The first step in establishing a taxonomy is creating a new vocabulary.
 Next, terms that fall within that vocabulary are defined.
 The arrangement can be "flat", as in a tagging system, or hierarchical, with parents and children.
 The University of Guelph's Drupal framework treats all terms as flat within the defined vocabulary.